Scent Dog Training

 Details

-The in-person course meets for one hour per class for four consecutive weeks (unless otherwise noted on the schedule) and is $350 for the course.
+The in-person course meets for one hour per class for four consecutive weeks (unless otherwise noted on the schedule) and is $365 for the course.
+Two people may attend class with each canine student.

 The class fee is non-refundable, non-transferable and there are no make-up classes for your course.
 We limit the number of students in a class (one person per pup may attend), so drop-in make up students would mean the class would be over the maximum.